bahelms/super_perfundo/posts/drafts/quarto-part-1.md

       for index <- 0..15, !elem(board, index), do: index
     end

-This entire workflow of code (event -> server -> AI -> rerender) was happening so fast, I needed to put in a one second delay to even see the AI thinking spinner.
+This entire workflow of code (event -> server -> AI -> rerender) happens so fast, I needed to put in a one second delay to even see the "AI thinking" spinner.
 It seemed jarring for the AI's moves to be rendered so immediately.
 Anyhow, this module will most likely turn into Rust NIFs when I implement a true AI.
-Setting deep game tree search levels will no doubt eliminate the need for a `sleep`!
+Being able to set deep game tree search levels will no doubt eliminate the need for a `sleep`!

 ### Final Summation